DaveLawes/web-crawler-in-go/README.md

 This is a simple web crawler in Go.
 Given a seed URL (domain name) the app searches through all href links and returns a list of all associated routes.

+## How to Use

+Ensure you have Go installed on your local machine then `git clone` this repo.

+#### How to Run

+To start the crawl navigate to `/cmd/webcrawler/` then run `go run main.go`.

+#### How to Test

+Each package has been created with its own test file.
+To test a package navigate to the relevant folder within `./pkg/` and run `go test`.

 ## Specification

 * The crawler should be limited to one domain